6 Tips to Remove Urethane Adhesive from Hardwood Floors

 Step 3.
 Allow the cleaner to sit

-Once you have spread out the urethane adhesive remover of your choice, you have to let it sit to dry for at least 15 or 20 minutes.
+Once you have spread out the urethane adhesive remover, let it sit to dry for at least 15 or 20 minutes.

 Step 4.
 Wipe away the adhesive

-The loosened particles will easily come loose from the floor, and soon you’ll be left with the clean hardwood floors that you started with.
+The loosened particles will easily come loose from the floor, and soon you’ll be left with the clean hardwood floors you desire to get.

 Step 5.
 Repeat the process using a putty knife